cloudflare/terraform-provider-cloudflare/docs/resources/zero_trust_gateway_policy.md

 - `description` (String) The description of the rule.
 - `device_posture` (String) The wirefilter expression used for device posture check matching.
 - `enabled` (Boolean) True if the rule is enabled.
+- `expiration` (Attributes) The expiration time stamp and default duration of a DNS policy.
+Takes precedence over the policy's `schedule` configuration, if any.

+This does not apply to HTTP or network policies. (see [below for nested schema](#nestedatt--expiration))
 - `filters` (List of String) The protocol or layer to evaluate the traffic, identity, and device posture expressions.
 - `identity` (String) The wirefilter expression used for identity matching.
 - `precedence` (Number) Precedence sets the order of your rules.
 Lower values indicate higher precedence.
 At each processing phase, applicable rules are evaluated in ascending order of this value.